What is the future for your local property tax bill?

 Another source of political difficulty is that any reform of the way the tax is assessed will leave some people better off and others worse off, even if the overall amount of tax raised stays the same.

+In the wake of the water charge protests, Ministers will be only too well aware of the politically fraught territory they are in here

 For example, one suggested approach would be to base the tax on new, updated, property valuations but lower the rate – currently 0.18 per cent on houses up to €1 million – to keep the overall amount collected the same.
-However this will push some homeowners, whose house prices have increased by more than the average, into a higher band and thus higher repayments , while some others will end up paying a big less.
+However, this would push some homeowners, whose house prices have increased by more than the average, into a higher band and thus higher repayments, while some others will end up paying a bit less.

 Broadening the tax base